George Abbey (NASA): Johnson Space Center director

 In 1992, he was named special assistant to the NASA administrator.
 In 1994 Abbey was named deputy director of the Johnson Space Center and was subsequently selected as the JSC director in 1996.

 As director of Johnson Space Center until 2001, he served as an integral part of the NASA Shuttle-Mir Program and provided crucial oversight, management, and guidance in the first phase of the International Space Station.

 Abbey was opposed to the proposed Space Station Freedom because of the large cost and impracticality of the station.
 A small team of administrators and scientists including Abbey, John Young, Thomas P. Stafford and Max Faget were called to devise a cheaper alternative to Freedom.
 This team proposed a new modular space station in April 1993.
 He helped later enlist partner nations to share the adventure—and the costs—of implementing those plans for a permanent outpost in Earth orbit.

 Personal life

 Abbey was married to Joyce Widerman, and had five children.

-Following a long illness, Abbey died in Houston, on March 24, 2024, at the age of 91.
+Following an illness, Abbey died in Houston, on March 24, 2024, at the age of 91.